d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ## Use the _Scully_ service

-We wanna go a little step further and we want to list an overview of all existing blog posts we have and link to their sites in our `AppComponent`.
+We want to go a little step further and we want to list an overview of all existing blog posts we have and link to their sites in our `AppComponent`.
-Therefore we can easily inject the `ScullyRoutesService`.
+Therefore, we can easily inject the `ScullyRoutesService`.
 It will return us a list of all routes _Scully_ found with the parsed information as a `ScullyRoute` array within the `available$` observable.
 We can easily inject the service and display the information as a list in our `AppComponent`.